raaowx/challenge-rickmorty/README.md

 For building the app you have to keep in mind two things:

-1. Set your own `Team` inside `Signing & Capabilities` section under `Targets > challenge-pd-rickmorty`.
+1. Set your own `Team` inside `Signing & Capabilities` section under `Targets > challenge-rickmorty`.
    1. This step may be also required for running unit tests and UI test.
-Go to `Targets > challenge-pd-rickmortyTests` and `Targets > challenge-pd-rickmortyUITests` respectively.
+Go to `Targets > challenge-rickmortyTests` and `Targets > challenge-rickmortyUITests` respectively.
 2. One of the build phases is a lint code phase.
 To successfully perform this phase you need [SwiftLint](https://github.com/realm/SwiftLint) tool.
-If you don't have it installed or you don't want to install it on your computer, just delete the build phase with name `Lint Code` inside `Build Phases` section under `Targets > challenge-pd-rickmorty`.
+If you don't have it installed or you don't want to install it on your computer, just delete the build phase with name `Lint Code` inside `Build Phases` section under `Targets > challenge-rickmorty`.

 ## Code Comments